rudsonalves/labcalc2/README.md

 # Commits

+## 2024/05/06 - version: 1.0.7+25

+Privacy Policy Address Corrections and Functional Enhancements

+- **Privacy Policy and Developer Page Corrections**:
+  - Corrected the URLs for the privacy policy and developer page in the `measure.dart` to point to the new blog, ensuring compliance and up-to-date information is accessible to the users.

+- **Equality Operator Update**:
+  - Updated the equality operator (`==`) in `measure.dart` to accept a non-null parameter, improving the robustness of model comparisons by enforcing type safety.

+- **UI Enhancement in About Page**:
+  - Introduced a new method `simpleAddress` in `about_page.dart` to strip 'https://' from URLs displayed on the About page.
+This adjustment helps in fitting the text neatly on the page, enhancing the visual presentation without compromising the information's integrity.

+- **Version Update**:
+  - Incremented the application's version to `1.0.7+25` to mark the introduction of these improvements and fixes.

+This commit ensures that the application maintains accurate and user-friendly information display, while also enhancing data handling and UI presentation.

 ## 2024/01/31 - Version: 1.0.6+23:

 In this update, we've made a few improvements and added new features to enhance your application experience: